Kangaroo Point zoning & planning overlays

 Is Kangaroo Point bushfire-prone?

-Little to none of Kangaroo Point is mapped as bushfire-prone (the Sutherland Shire average is 46%).
+Bushfire mapping covers Kangaroo Point and little to none of it is mapped as bushfire-prone (the Sutherland Shire average is 46%).
 Always confirm for the exact lot, as mapping can change.

 What is the zoning in Kangaroo Point?